310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 (So I'll look down at my feet below, and do what I can in this moment… I’d only embarrass myself if I messed up right after being warned, so I'm gonna get that move right, like—this!)

-(How's that?!
+(How's that!?
 Even I can do it if I get serious--!!)
 {% endbubble %}

 {% img (Tanabata Anticipation) Subaru Akehoshi CG2.png %}